Herne, Belgium

 Herne (/nl/; Hérinnes, /fr/) is a former municipality in the province of Flemish Brabant, in Flanders, one of the three regions of Belgium.
-It now in the municipality of Pajottegem, following the 2025 fusion of the Belgian municipalities.
+It is now part of the municipality of Pajottegem, following the 2025 fusion of the Belgian municipalities.
 The former municipality of Herne contained the towns of Herfelingen, Herne proper and Sint-Pieters-Kapelle.
 On January 1, 2006, Herne had a total population of 6,407.
 The total area is 44.63 km² which gives a population density of 144 inhabitants per km².